aconchillo/guile-oauth/README.md

 - (**oauth2-client-authorization-url** url client-id #:redirect-uri #:scopes
   #:params) : Returns a complete authorization URL given the server *url* and
   the *client-id*.

+  - *url* : server URL to get the authorization URL from.

+  - *client-id*: the client public identifier.

   - *#:redirect-uri* : the URL the user should be redirected after the user authorizes the application.